 Onsite Basic Life Support (BLS) Certification Courses

-One of the many onsite training options EMC offers is Basic Life Support, or BLS.
-We can perform this important training in the familiar surroundings of your office or clinic, making it easier for more of your staff members to earn this certification.
+One of EMC’s many onsite training options is Basic Life Support BLS.
+We can perform this vital training in the familiar surroundings of your office or clinic, making it easier for more of your staff members to earn this certification.

 BLS and CPR: What’s the Difference?

-BLS, on the other hand, stands for Basic Life Support, which is an emergency medical treatment that is used when a victim’s heart has stopped beating.
+BLS, on the other hand, stands for Basic Life Support, an emergency medical treatment used when a victim’s heart has stopped beating.
 The BLS certification is one that healthcare professionals get.
-It is especially useful for those who work in medical clinics and other pre-hospital settings.
+It is beneficial for those who work in medical clinics and other pre-hospital settings.

-CPR training is an important part of a BLS course, but it’s not the only component.
-Our BLS training is designed according to American Heart Association (AHA) guidelines, and includes:
+CPR training is an integral part of a BLS course but is not the only component.
+Our BLS training is designed according to American Heart Association (AHA) guidelines and includes: